Building a Sustainable Inclusive Future -A Finance Perspective

 Who should Attend?

-Students having an inclination towards marketing must look forward to be a part of the conclave and benefit from the discussions and interaction with the Industry experts.
-It is also an opportunity to test their marketing acumen by participating in the business contests.
+Students having an inclination towards Finance & IR must look forward to be a part of the Conclave and benefit from the discussions and interaction with the Industry experts.
+It is also an opportunity to test their Finance acumen by participating in the business contests.

-Industry Experts shall share this platform with other stalwarts from industry as well as academia to discuss and debate on diverse issues concerning the future of Indian marketing.
-It is also opportunity for them to interact with the young minds to get a fresh perspective on various aspects of India’s changing financial sector.
+Industry Experts shall share this platform with other stalwarts from industry as well as academia to discuss and debate the importance of building a sustainable inclusive future in the fast changing work environment; and how Finance plays a vital role in business by leveraging technology and integrating knowledge management.
+This forum is also opportunity for them to interact with the young minds to get a fresh perspective on various global aspects of Finance.

-Academicians can utilise the conclave to share their thoughts on the future of the counry’s with participants from industry as well as with students.
+Academicians can utilize the Conclave to share their thoughts on the future of Indian Finance sector with participants from industry as well as with students.

 - Innovative Emerging Technologies in Indian Financial System